unep-grid/mapx-documentation/docs/legal-notices/terms-of-use.rst

 Termination of access
 ---------------------

-GRID-Geneva may suspend or terminate user access to MapX at its  discretion, without notice, for violations of these **Terms of use** or other policies.
+UNIGE/GRID may suspend or terminate user access to MapX at its  discretion, without notice, for violations of these **Terms of use** or other policies.
 Upon termination, any content uploaded by the user may  be anonymized to maintain platform functionality.